As one of our core services, we have been undertaking geo investigations in order to discharge planning conditions for over 30 years.

 - We’ll then either recommend a fully scoped Phase 2 investigation, undertake some limited sampling or rule out the need for any further work.
 At all stages, our aim is to use the information available to assess any liability issues associated with the site and seek approval for the conclusions from the regulators.

 Phase 2 (Intrusive) Investigations

 If required, any intrusive (sampling) investigation will target either source areas, pathways or receptors in order to determine whether remedial action will be necessary as part of the development of the site or whether current conditions are acceptable for the proposed use of the site.

 A remedial options appraisal is then usually undertaken at this stage if the results indicate this is required.

 Remediation and Validation

-We can also provide supervision of simple remedial works on site (such as source removal), if required, and collect validation samples following remedial work in order to provide a Validation Statement to provide that the site has been effectively remediated to the required standard.
+We can also provide supervision of simple remedial works on site, if required, (such as source removal) and collect validation samples following remedial work in order to provide a Validation Statement to confirm that the site has been effectively remediated to the required standard.